philc/book-notes/business/7 powers - hamilton helmer.md

   slows; fundamentals will assert themselves, and the favorable early returns will prove fleeting."
   * The company will transition to being a low-margin player running hard on a treadmill of competition.
-  * (Thiel: competition is for losers)
+  * (See also Thiel: competition is for losers)
-* "The [Benefit of power] are common, and they often bear little positive impact on company value, as they are generally subject to full arbitrage.
+* "The [Benefits of power] are common, and they often bear little positive impact on company value, as they are generally subject to full arbitrage.
 The true potential for value lies in those rare instances in which you can *prevent* such arbitrage, and it is the Barrier which accomplishes this.
 Thus, the decisive attainment of Power often syncs up with the establishment of the